firozkhan18/technologies-notes/react-new.md

 [**⬆ Back to Top**](#table-of-contents)

-**What is strict mode in React?**
+### **What is strict mode in React?**

 React.StrictMode is a useful component for highlighting potential problems in an application.
-Just like &lt;Fragment&gt;, &lt;StrictMode&gt; does not render any extra DOM elements.
+Just like <Fragment>, <StrictMode> does not render any extra DOM elements.
 It activates additional checks and warnings for its descendants.
 These checks apply for _development mode_ only.

 import React from 'react';